jjossie/linkedout/projects/t2-pa2.md

 - **Design one more API of your choosing with the following requirements:**
   - Look at your LinkedIn homepage
   - Find a UI element that is not supported by our API set
   - Design and create an API that will supply the data needed for that UI element.
-You don't necessarily need to use `database.mjs`.
+You don't necessarily need to use `database.js`.
 You can use dummy data if you'd like.

 ## Hints